simonexsala/antonella-brunelli-tourist-guide/src/data/tours/soave.md

 # **Guided Tour of Soave**

-Discover the medieval charm of **Soave**, a beautiful town known for its history, architecture, and scenic surroundings.
+Discover the medieval charm of **Soave**, a beautiful town known for its white wine and scenic surroundings.

 ## **Tour Highlights**
 Enjoy a guided tour of the charming **Soave village**, exploring its historic **churches**, magnificent **palaces**, well-preserved **medieval walls**, and the impressive **Castle** that overlooks the town.